UD-CISC374/educational-game-design-document-team-5-eric-and-toby/egdd.md

 ## Player Interaction Pattern

 *Describe how people play your game, how many players are involved at once, how they interact with the system works, etc.*
-Single player at a time, keyboard interaction (arrow keys)
+Single player at a time, keyboard and mouse interaction

 ## Player Modes